GDPR Compliance with Wasabi

 Important GDPR terminology includes:

-- Data controller – an organization that collects data from EU residents (e.g. a Wasabi customer)
+- Data controller – an organization that collects or provides data regarding EU residents (e.g. a Wasabi customer)

 - Data processor – an organization that processes data on behalf of a data controller (e.g. a cloud provider such as Wasabi)